 Skye Mastering - The Whole Story

-I was born at a very early age, May 20th 1952 to be exact.
-The town was Walthamstow, north east London, where I spent the first 27 years of my life.
-I now live on the Isle of Skye, off the north west coast of Scotland, 650 miles from my home town, and a beautiful place to be.
+I was born on May 20th 1952, the town was Walthamstow, north east London, where I spent the first 27 years of my life.
+I now live in Thailand, a beautiful place to be.
 My parents had a radiogram that only played 78 rpm records, and there were one or two discs I used play over and over, 'Music, Music, Music' was one of them.
 In 1964 my father bought me a classic red and cream 'Dansette' record player, shortly followed by a reel to reel tape recorder - I could have my own records at last!
 I've since bought myself another Dansette to remind me of its classic sound.

 The first record I bought was 'I Only Want To Be With You' by Dusty Springfield.
 The collection grew slowly at first as I was still at school and singles were a week's pocket money! - albums were a special treat bought for me if I was a good boy!
 The local Granada cinema was one of the venues for the touring pop shows of the time.
 There would be several bands playing the same evening, so I got to see virtually everyone who came to Walthamstow, The Beatles, The Who, Dusty, Manfred Mann, and many more.
 I also frequented the Seven Sisters Club in Tottenham to see The Small Faces who always put on a great show.